 Antibiotics and anti-virals

-Patients getting certain chemotherapy drugs (such as fludarabine and other purine analogs) and the antibody drug alemtuzumab (Campath) have a high risk of infections seen mainly in people with impaired immune systems, like infection with CMV (a virus) and pneumonia caused by Pneumocystis jirovecii.
+Patients getting certain chemotherapy drugs (such as fludarabine and other purine analogs) and the antibody drug alemtuzumab (Campath) have a high risk of infections seen mainly in people with impaired immune systems, like infection with CMV (a virus) and Pneumocystis pneumonia (PCP, which is caused by a type of fungus).
 An anti-viral drug like acyclovir is often given to try to prevent CMV infections.
-To help prevent Pneumocystis pneumonia, a sulfa antibiotic is often given (trimethoprim with sulfamethoxazole, which is also known by the brand names Septra® and Bactrim®).
+To help prevent PCP, a sulfa antibiotic is often given (trimethoprim with sulfamethoxazole, which is also known by brand names such as Septra and Bactrim).
 Other treatments are available for people who are allergic to sulfa drugs.